Traffic Control

 • Where do you have entrance options?

-• Are there any overly sensitive stakeholder neighbors like environmental protection or historical areas?
+• Are there overly sensitive neighbors such as environmental protection or historical interests?

-• Is any street work scheduled not associated with your site?
+• Is any unrelated street work scheduled nearby?

-These questions will guide a logical approach, entrance, exit and departure strategy.
+These questions will guide a logical approach to entrance, exit, and departure strategy.

 Review the site plan.
-Will heavy or long trucks have the same access to storage as the smaller and lighter trucks?
+Will heavy or long trucks have the same access to storage as smaller, lighter trucks?
 Are there critical pinch points that need to remain clear?
-Some general rules for devising a plan:

-• Avoid exiting a site within one hundred feet of a traffic light.
-That's a traffic jam begging to happen.
+• Avoid exiting a site within one hundred feet of a traffic light; that's a traffic jam waiting to happen.

 • Minimize backing up on site.